 David LIMBRICK: That does not really answer the question, though.
 What does the word 'marginalise' actually mean here?
-You have introduced it twice in here, and it is not clear to me what the actual meaning of it is in this context.
+Because you have introduced it twice in here, and it is not clear to me what the actual meaning of it is in this context.

-Aiv PUGLIELLI: It is the ordinary meaning, as I have indicated.
-You can consult a dictionary.
+Aiv PUGLIELLI: The ordinary meaning, as I have indicated; you can consult a dictionary.

-Rachel PAYNE: Mr Puglielli, I would like to ask a question just in relation to amendment 2 to clause 1, inserting new paragraph (ac): what is meant by the term 'robust discussion'?
-That term is often used by activists to claim that they are not engaging in vilification because they are simply engaging in robust discussion.
+Rachel PAYNE: Mr Puglielli, I would like to ask a question just in relation to amendment 2(ac) on clause 1: what is meant by the term 'robust discussion'?
+That term is often used by activists to claim that they are not engaging in vilification because they are simply using robust discussion.
 So I just want a bit of clarity around that, please.